 The Sentiment of Reactions, Comments, and Shares

-In addition to looking at the raw number of reactions, comments, and shares, you should also pay attention to the sentiment behind those interactions.
+In addition to examining the raw number of reactions, comments, and shares, you should also consider the sentiment behind those interactions.

 Are people reacting positively or negatively to your posts?
 Are they leaving comments that are critical or supportive?